Public Service

 The PPIA Fellowship Program helps students achieve a Master's Degree or joint degree, typically in public policy, public administration, international affairs or a related field.
 The organization does this through the intensive study provided by participation in a Junior Summer Institute (JSI), through partnerships with universities across the country, and through an alumni network that provides opportunities to connect with nearly 4000 individuals who share the same interest in public service.

-$10,000 stipend to pursue one year of public service anywhere in the world.
+The Samuel Huntington Public Service Award provides $30,000 stipends for graduating college seniors to pursue one year of public service anywhere in the world.
 The award allows recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or a career.
-Applicants must be graduating senior from a US college/university

 Scoville Peace Fellowship (Deadline October & January)